et9719/GreenwoodAS/README.md

 ### Nav bar on mobile version

-- the navigation bar is set out slightly differently depending on which size screen you are using, this is to allow the font size to be large enough for users to read.
+- the navigation bar is set out slightly differently depending on which size screen you are using; this is to allow the font size to be large enough for users to read.

 <img src="assets/images/mobile-nav.png" alt="Image of the navigation bar on a mobile sized screen">